ultraultimated/StockInsight/CONTRIBUTING.md

 Thank you for taking the time to contribute! :smile:

-The following is a set of guidelines to follow while contributing to this [repo](https://github.com/ultraultimated/CSC510_HW1).
+The following is a set of guidelines to follow while contributing to this [repo](https://github.com/ultraultimated/StockInsight).
 Feel free to propose changes via pull request.

 ## Code of Conduct
-This project and everyone participating in it is governed by the [CSC510_HW1 Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [StockInsight](CODE_OF_CONDUCT.md).
 By participating, you agree to follow the code of conduct.

 ## Getting Started